Feeling This

 "Feeling This" is a song by American rock band Blink-182 for their untitled fifth studio album (2003).
 The song is the opening track on the album and was released as its lead single on October 6, 2003, through Geffen Records.
 It was written by guitarist Tom DeLonge, bassist Mark Hoppus, and drummer Travis Barker, and was produced and mixed by Jerry Finn.
 The song originated on the first day of producing the album.
-Its lyrics are purely sexual in nature; the band juxtaposes lust and passion between verses and choruses, thematically connected with a wistful, regretful tone.
+The song marked a stylistic evolution for blink-182 and was chosen as the album's lead single to introduce the band's new direction.